-The first – and also the most important – step on the road to buying your home is the choice of a mortgage broker.
-Especially if you are going to sell for the first time and the sales process is still unknown territory.
-A broker should be a reliable ally who will guide you through the sales process with all his or her professional knowledge and with a smartly chosen strategy.
+A mortgage broker should be a reliable ally who will guide you through the sales process with professional knowledge and a smartly chosen strategy.
 Your choice determines whether you get the maximum result from it.

 Even though you can’t be 100% relying on the broker, you still have to have one for possibly one of the biggest purchases you ever make: buying a house.
 So how do you find a good one?